key4hep/k4MarlinWrapper/doc/starterkit/k4MarlinWrapperCLIC/CEDViaWrapper.md

 - Exchange the LCIO input reading by the podio input reading (see above)
 - Attach the `EDM4hep2LcioTool` to the wrapped `CEDViewer` processor

-This should allow to arrive at a similar steering file even for slightly different configurations.
-One potential pitfal is the slightly different naming of the `ddsim` outputs between LCIO and EDM4hep (see [this issue](https://github.com/AIDASoft/DD4hep/issues/921)).
+This should allow one to arrive at a similar steering file even for slightly different configurations.
+One potential pitfall is the slightly different naming of the `ddsim` outputs between LCIO and EDM4hep (see [this issue](https://github.com/AIDASoft/DD4hep/issues/921)).
 This can be addressed by configuring the EDM4hep to LCIO converter (`edmConvTool` in the code above) to map the names accordingly.